Blueberry Streusel Muffins: Preheat oven to 350 degrees F (180 degrees C). Place rack in

 the blueberries and lemon zest.

-the milk and egg mixture to the flour mixture.
-Stir until just
+Add the milk and egg mixture to the flour mixture.
+Stir just

-combined.
-(Do not over mix this mixture or the muffins will be tough when baked.)
+until combined.
+(Do not over mix this mixture or the muffins will be tough when

-with the batter, using two spoons or an ice cream scoop.
-Fill any unused muffins cups with water to prevent the pan from warping.
+about 3/4 full with the batter, using two spoons or an ice cream scoop.

 Melt the remaining 2 tablespoons (28 grams) butter and